sroshc/termtype/README.md

-***termtype***
+# ***termtype***

+**A terminal typing game**

-A terminal typing game, has a cool terminal manipulation library.
+-Has a cool terminal manipulation library

-Will work in terminals that support ASCII escape codes in macOS and Linux
+-Will work in terminals that support ANSI escape codes in macOS and Linux

-Not compatible on Windows
+-Not compatible on Windows

 How to run: